 Let’s use the same example as above to demonstrate.
 If you look closely while grocery shopping at Whole Foods, you may be surprised at the level of detail that goes into creating the customer experience.
 The thoughtful, intricate merchandising and beautifully highlighted produce are perfectly complemented by carefully designed, quality lighting.

 Turn your eyes upward and you’ll notice beautiful pendant lights hanging down over the hot food bar, track lighting displaying the fresh, organically-grown produce, and can lighting built into the custom wood signage above the specialty cheese counter.
+If you are wanting to invest in new lighting for your business, you may want to look into a site like Eco Lite International LEDs who manufacture the most efficient and cost-effective products.
 Every detail is consciously designed to provide a specific atmosphere.
 The reality is, a thoughtfully-crafted customer experience at Whole Foods primes you for the higher price points on those apples or that block of gruyere.

 Similarly, high-end retailers use beautiful, high-quality lighting to showcase their products.
 The color rendering of such lighting tends to be better in advanced lighting, allowing the true colors of the product to come across more fully.
 Under that kind of lighting, a $1,000 sofa or a $300 chair or a $10,000 dining room set doesn’t look out of place.
 Your subconscious is ready for those pricetags, thanks in part to the lighting.